Museums by Japanese Architects 1940s -1980s: Origins and Trajectories

 We hope that you take this opportunity to visit the exhibition, as well as museums in your neighborhood.

-Special contents of the exhibition is under construction.
+Special contents of the exhibition is here.

 National Archives of Modern Architecture, Agency for Cultural Affairs 4‐6‐15 Yushima, Bunkyo-ku, Tokyo